-The states 1 to 7 marked on the magenta cycle in the three diagrams in Figure 13 correspond to an 18 bar boost pressure.
+The states 1 to 7 marked on the magenta cycle in the three diagrams of the Figure 13 correspond to an 18 bar boost pressure.
 The red cycle corresponds to a 10 bar boost pressure and has the best TCE for this crank mechanism position.
-The T,s\ diagram from Figure 14 confirms that this cycle has the highest TCE.
+The T,s diagram from B, and more evidently the T,s diagrams from C, confirm that this cycle has the highest TCE.